Keto acid

-In organic chemistry, keto acids or ketoacids (also called oxo acids or oxoacids) are organic compounds that contain a carboxylic acid group (\sCOOH) and a ketone group (>C=O).
+In organic chemistry, keto acids or ketoacids (also called oxo carboxylic acids) are organic compounds that contain a carboxylic acid group (\sCOOH) and a ketone group (>C=O).
 In several cases, the keto group is hydrated.
 The alpha-keto acids are especially important in biology as they are involved in the Krebs citric acid cycle and in glycolysis.

 Common types of keto acids include: